bjoern-r/nuvoton-cir-6683B-dkms/README.md

 this is a patched version of the nuvoton-cir driver to work with a newer version of the Nuvoton superIO chip.
 The new chip called 6683B is identified by the PNP-ID NTN0533.

-TODO: currently the CIR-WAKe feature is NOT supportted!
+TODO: currently the CIR-WAKE feature is NOT supportted!

 INSTALL